Carter-Moorse/Carter-Moorse.github.io/devlog/_posts/2024-09-28-code-editor-widget-in-mendix.md

+Building a widget can be a fairly straight-forward process, but as I discovered with this scenario - it can quickly become tricky due to a minified 'black-box' of what Mendix does in the background.

 Mendix widgets are built using React - a JavaScript framework.
-A beginner friendly starting point can easily be generated using the Mendix build tools.
+A beginner friendly starting point can easily be generated using the [Mendix Pluggable Widget Generator](https://www.npmjs.com/package/@mendix/generator-widget).
-Building a widget can be a fairly straight-forward process, but as I discovered with this scenario - it can quickly become tricky due to a minified 'black-box' of what Mendix does in the background.

 <img alt="Ace editor in Safari browser showing Mendix app" src="/assets/img/Screenshot-CodeEditorInBrowserAutoCompletion.png" width="100%" />